Gull Wing Bridge: Finalised proposal

 By 2020, councillors gave approval to a plan that would see the construction of a bascule bridge over Lake Lothing, alongside its northern approach being raised over the main rail line into Lowestoft's main railway station.
 The height of the bridge would be higher than the inner port's water level at high tide, far more than with the existing bascule bridge, and thus would be required to raise far less for a smaller volume of shipping to and from the facilities and Lake Lothing stretch in the west, effectively reducing disruptions to road traffic moving between the northern and southern halves of the town.
 Alongside this, the proposal also required a reclassification of several roads around the town for the A12 and A146 respectively, with the bridge forming the establishment of a new arterial road through Lowestoft.

 Planning permission was granted for the project in April, with the estimated cost of construction being put to around £94 million, but by August that same year the cost of construction had risen to £148 million through delays, the COVID-19 pandemic, and a desire to have a contingency fund "...should any unforeseen issues arise and caters for any further complications caused by coronavirus".
 The contract for its construction was initially tendered to BAM Nuttall, but this fell through and was later re-tendered to Farrans Construction.
 The name of the bridge was later decided upon after a competition amongst local schools.
-The winning name was chosen from an entry by three Year 6 students at Somerleyton Primary School in 2019: Jack Baldry (16) Hayden Nicholls and Eva Ainslie (both 15).
-They were inspired by the shape of the bascule span's posts resembling the wings of gull, a common bird seen around Lowestoft.
-They were excited that their name was chosen for the bridge, and are looking forward to looking back in years to come and remembering their link to the bridge.
+The winning name was chosen from an entry by three Year 6 students at Somerleyton Primary School in 2019, who were inspired by the shape of the bascule span's posts resembling the wings of gull, a common bird seen around Lowestoft.